Harold Ford Professor of Commercial Law

 Other School and University Responsibilities

-Director of Studies for the Graduate Diploma in Corporations and Securities Law and the Master of Commercial Law
+Director of Studies for the Graduate Diploma in Corporate Law and the Master of Commercial Law